thomas-bouvier/hermod-action-yeelight/README.md

 # snips-action-yeelight

-This action code is designed for Xiaomi Yeelight lights.
-It allows you to control lights in different rooms by voice using Snips.
-The app supports color selection, built-in scenes, and brightness control.
+This app allows you to control your Xiaomi Yeelight lights by voice using Snips.
+It supports multiroom, color selection, and brightness control.

-More functionality, for e.g. controlling each individual light or handling more bespoke colors, please follow the Developer section in order to customise your own bundle and action code.
+More features, for e.g. controlling each individual light or handling more bespoke colors, can be added by customising your own assistant and action code.

 ## Installation

-Before installing this app, make sure all your bulbs work.
-To be able to control your lights, don't forget to enable the LAN Control option in the Yeelight mobile app.

-**⚠️⚠️ Make sure you enabled the LAN Control option in the Yeelight mobile app for each of your bulbs.**
+**⚠️⚠️ Make sure you enabled the LAN Control option in the Yeelight mobile app for each of your lights before installing this app.**

 ### Installation with Sam